 Use Social Learning

-Another psychological component of the placebo effect is social learning, which involves you healing because you see or hear of others being healed.
-I encourage you to read others’ stories about conquering disease, as this is a powerful form of social learning that helps trigger your placebo effect.
+Another psychological component of the placebo effect is social learning, which activates healing when one sees or hears of others being healed.
+I encourage you to read others’ stories about conquering disease, as this is a powerful form of social learning that helps trigger the placebo effect.

 Reinforce Your Expectations